LeonardoClemente/argotools-pkg/README.md

 4. Visualizer: A library that’s used to benchmark and visualize the input data to aid inthe EDA and also the results generated form the models in Experiment

-All code is developed using Python version 3.4
+All code is developed using Python version 3.4 and is being tested in version 3.6.